dpulivar/GitHub-Actions/README.md

 # GitHub-Actions
-Implementing GitHub Actions by installing a basic python operation
+Implementing GitHub Actions by compiling a basic python operation